NLnetLabs/unbound-manual/source/developer/libunbound-tutorial/resolve-a-name.rst

 Resolve a Name
 ==============

-This is the tutorial for the unbound library.
-Unbound can run as a server, as a daemon in the background, answering DNS queries from the network.
-Alternatively, it can link to an application as a library ``-lunbound``, and answer DNS queries for the application.
-This tutorial explains how to use the library API.

 First, obtain `ldns <https://www.nlnetlabs.nl/projects/ldns/about/>`_ and :ref:`Unbound <doc_unbound_installation>`, compile and install them.
 To compile a program with its library use this command, assuming unbound was installed in